- Blog

 Yes, it’s a common request, but for a good reason.
 Research is expensive, and every dollar counts.
 The scientists working tirelessly to unravel the mysteries of LGSOC need resources to continue their vital work.
 Your donations directly fuel their efforts.

-The need for action is further emphasized by the fact that there are currently no FDA-approved treatments specifically for LGSOC.
-This lack of targeted therapies leaves patients with limited options and underscores the pressing need for dedicated research and drug development.
+The need for action is further emphasized by the fact that treatment options for LGSOC remain severely limited.
+While 2025 brought the first FDA-approved treatment specifically for recurrent LGSOC patients with KRAS mutations, this breakthrough only benefits a subset of patients, leaving the majority with no FDA-approved drug options.
+This lack of comprehensive targeted therapies underscores the pressing need for continued dedicated research and drug development.

 But what if financial contribution isn’t an option for you right now?
 Don’t worry, there are other impactful ways to help: